system-zero/system-zero/README.md

 ```
 What is a file descriptor?
 Easy.
 It is a number!!!

-Without joking,  yes it is a  number that the  kernel give to a  process, when
+Without joking,  yes it is a  number that the  kernel gives to a process, when
 this process requests access to a file name.
 This number for us, it is just a
 esoteric kernel table, that in the case of a filename, it simply refers to the
 underlying inode.